Crystalline Nebula

 2019

-In Crystalline Nebula, the exploration of dimensional potentiality and perception builds upon the artistic methods employed in the earlier Beneath the Cryosphere series (2019-2020).
-Through the use of image-editing software, multiple layers of digitally generated impressions are intricately printed onto the reflective surface of mirror Dibond.
-The artistic process is then enriched with hand-drawn inclusions in wax pastels and aquarelle.
-Structured Plexiglas is thoughtfully placed atop the artworks, introducing a visual distortion that invites viewers to interpret the visualisations within each piece through multiple perspectives.
-This series thus continues to challenge and expand the boundaries of artistic expression within the context of crystalline structures.
+In Crystalline Nebula, an extension of the artistic techniques used in the earlier Beneath the Cryosphere series (2019-2020), the exploration of dimensional potentiality and perception unfolds.
+Using image-editing software, multiple layers of digitally generated impressions are intricately printed on the reflective surface of mirror Dibond.
+This process is complemented by hand-drawn details in wax pastels and aquarelle, enriching the artworks.
+Structured Plexiglas overlays introduce visual distortions that prompt viewers to engage with the visual compositions from diverse perspectives.
+This series pushes the boundaries of artistic expression within the context of crystalline structures, fostering contemplation on spatial dimensions and visual interpretations.